openhab/openhab-alexa/USAGE.md

 * Default category: SECURITY_PANEL

 #### `ModeController.mode`
 * Items that represent components of a device that have more than one setting.
 Multiple instances can be configured in a group endpoint.
 By default, to ask for a specific mode, the item label will be used as the friendly name.
 To configure it, use `friendlyNames` parameter and provide a comma delimited list of different labels (Keep in mind that some names are [not allowed](#friendly-names-not-allowed)).
 Additionally, pre-defined [asset ids](#asset-catalog) can be used to label a mode as well prefixing with an @ sign (e.g. `friendlyNames="Wash Temperature,@Setting.WaterTemperature"`).
 If the component isn't controllable through openHAB, set parameter `nonControllable=true`, that way only status requests will be processed.
 In regards to supported modes and their mappings, by default if omitted, the openHAB item state description options, if defined, are used to determine these configurations.
 To configure it, use `supportedModes` parameter and provide a comma delimited list of mode mappings composed of openHAB item states and the associated names/asset ids they should be called, delimited by equal and column signs (e.g. `supportedModes="0=Cold:Cool,1=Warm,2=Hot"`).
-For string based modes if the mapping state value and name are the same (case sensitive), a shortened format can be used, where the name doesn't need to be added to the list by either leaving the first element empty or not providing the names at all (e.g. `supportedModes="Normal=:Cottons,Whites"` <=> `supportedModes="Normal=Normal:Cottons,Whites=Whites`).
+For string based modes, if the mapping state value and name are the same (case sensitive), a shortened format can be used, where the name doesn't need to be added to the list by either leaving the first element empty or not providing the names at all (e.g. `supportedModes="Normal=:Cottons,Whites"` <=> `supportedModes="Normal=Normal:Cottons,Whites=Whites`).
 Additionally, if the mode can be adjusted incrementally (e.g. temperature control), set parameter `ordered=true`, otherwise only requests to set a specific mode will be accepted.
 For text-based value locale support, your server [regional settings](#regional-settings) should be setup, otherwise, you can optionally add the locale setting at the end of names or modes using @ sign (e.g. `friendlyNames="Wash Temperature@en-US,@Setting.WaterTemperature"` or `supportedModes="0=Cold@en-US:Cool@en-US,1=Warm@en-US,2=Hot@en-US"`).
 For [semantic extensions](#semantic-extensions) support, set actions in parameter `actionMappings="Close=Down,Open=Up,Lower=Down,Raise=Up"` and states in parameter `stateMappings="Closed=Down,Open=Up"`.
 For actions, you can configure a set request by providing the mode or an adjust request, if `ordered=true`, by providing the delta value in parentheses.
 * Supported item type:
   * Number
   * String